etherion-1337/AWS_Cert_Prep/cloud_practitioner/notes.md

 How to choose which AWS Region ?
 **Compliance** with data governance and legal requirements: data never leaves a region without explicit permission.
 So if the government requires data stay in the country, we should launch our application within that country.
 **Proximity** to customers: reduced latency.
 **Available services within a Region**: new services and new features might not be available in every Region.
+**Pricing**: pricing varies region to region and is transparent in the serice pricing page.

 2) AWS Availability Zones

+Each Region has many Availability Zones. (usually 3, min is 2, max is 6, they are blue dots in the AWS map).
+e.g. AWS Region: Sydney: ap-southeast-2
+we will have 3 Availability Zones: ap-southeast-2a, ap-southeast-2b, ap-southeast-2c.

+Each Availability Zones is one or more discrete data centers with redundant power, networking and connectivity.
+They are separated from each other so they are isolated from disasters.
+These Availability Zones are connected with high bandwidth, ultra-low latency networking.
+They are thus linked together to form the Region.

 3) AWS Data Centers

 4) AWS Edge Locations/ Points of Presence

-Within each Region we have Availability Zones (blue dot in the AWS map).
+Amazon has 216 Points of Presence (205 Edge Locations and 11 Regional Caches) in 84 cities across 42 countries.
+It is helpful to deliver content to end users with lower latency.

+AWS has Global Services:
+Identity and Access Management (IAM)
+Route 53 (DNS service)
+CloudFront (Content Delivery Network)
+WAF (Web Application Firewall)

+**Most** AWS services are Region-scoped:
+Amazon EC2 (IaaS)
+Elastic Beanstalk (PaaS)
+Lambda (Function as a Serice)
+Rekognition (SaaS)

+We can check out the AWS Region Table to see if a service is available in our Region.